Extensions of k-regulous functions from two-dimensional varieties: Discussion

 Let us also give some comments on our results involving sums of squares.
-As shown by the following example Theorem \ref{sos2} with $k=1$ is in some sense optimal: \begin{ex} It is a result of Hilbert that there exists a homogeneous positive semi-definite polynomial of degree $4$ in $4$ variables which is not a sum of squares of polynomials.
-By Theorem $3.2$ in \cite{sums_of_even_powers} it is not a sum of squares of $2$-regulous functions. \end{ex} In this example Theorem \ref{sos2} applies proving that the polynomial is a sum of squares of $1$-regulous functions giving the optimal class of smoothness.
+Let $k\geq 2$ and consider the following example: \begin{ex} There exists a homogeneous positive definite form of degree $2k$ in $4$ variables which is not a sum of squares of polynomials (it follows for example from the fact that the set of sums of squares is closed in the space of $2k$-forms with standard topology together with a famous result of Hilbert (\cite{Reznick})).
+By \cite[Theorem 3.2]{sums_of_even_powers} the form is not a sum of squares of $k$-regulous functions. \end{ex} In this example Theorem \ref{sos2} applies proving that the polynomial is a sum of squares of $k-1$-regulous functions giving the optimal class of smoothness.

-It seems even more interesting to decide whether Theorem \ref{sos1} can be improved, that is: \begin{que} Can every positive semi-definite regular function be written as a sum of squares of $1$-regulous functions? \end{que} We believe that an affirmative answer to this question is quite plausible as it is only a slight improvement on Theorem \ref{sos1}.
-Furthermore if there exists a counterexample, Theorem \ref{sos2} puts a restriction on how it can look like.
+By \cite{Becker} the polynomial is a sum of $2k$-th powers of rational functions, which shows that the assumption on the derivative of $f$ in the theorem cannot be dropped whenever $k>1$.
+It would be interesting to decide whether such a statement holds when $k=1$ as well, in other words: \begin{que} Can every positive semi-definite regular function be written as a sum of squares of $1$-regulous functions? \end{que} The author believes that an affirmative answer to this question is plausible as it is only a slight improvement on Theorem \ref{sos1}.